PixelatedStarfish/Colas-Enumeration/readme.txt

 The wacky one had a bug that produced all sorts of crazy numbers people do not think about, the perfect edge case generator.

 Various optimizations and bug fixes.
-The time to process 10^10^4 has dropped from over 30 seconds to less than a quarter of a second (on my machine).
+The time to process 10^10^4 has dropped from over 30 seconds to less than a quarter of a second on my machine.

+-v1.0-
+Initial release

 --Legal--